 When the completed project was dry, the kids cut it out and taped it onto the wall.
 I think it makes great fall wall decor for our homeschool room!

-If you are looking for other simple fall craft ideas, you may want to check out the easy fall crafts we made using household items or follow my Fall Pinterest Board.
+If you are looking for other simple fall craft ideas, you may want to check out the easy fall crafts we made using household items.